 Madikwe Game Reserve

 Madikwe is one of the only reserves proclaimed on the grounds of being the most sustainable land.
 Reclaiming and maintaining the reserve is a joint venture between the state, local communities and the private sector.
-Offering 11 lodges in total, the reserve is a perfect family destination, as many of the lodges welcome children, and cater to their needs with an extensive range of activities.
-Game drives are conducted twice a day, at dawn and dusk, and private bush walks can also be arranged.

 Waterberg Wilderness Nature Reserve

-The Waterberg is South Africa’s best kept secret.
+The Waterberg is South Africa’s best-kept secret.
 The mountain range is located in the Limpopo Province, further north towards Zimbabwe.
-However, with its multitudes of streams, waterfalls and swamps, the reserve stretches well over 150 kilometers towards Potgietersrus in the East.
+However, with its multitudes of streams, waterfalls, and swamps, the reserve stretches well over 150 kilometers towards Potgietersrus in the East.
 This entire area is a malaria-free zone.

 Mountain bike trails and beautiful walks will be right up your alley if you are active by nature.
-As a word of caution though, the area is also the habitat of a very large number of reptiles, including the lethal Black Mamba, so tread carefully, and do not under any circumstances wander of the guided trails.
+As a word of caution though, the area is also the habitat of a substantial number of reptiles, including the lethal Black Mamba, so tread carefully, and do not under any circumstances wander of the guided trails.